nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ````

 ### 2.11 Delete actual time spent on a module: `deletetime` <a name="deletetime"></a>
-Deletes the actual time spent on a specified module.
+Deletes the actual time you have spent on a specified module for that week.

 Format: `deletetime <module code> <week number>`

-* The `module code` is valid.
+* The `module code` needs to be valid.
 * The `week number` must be a whole number between 1 and 13 inclusive.

 Example of usage: